Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Introduction

 Independently of the work on maximal supergravity, five dimensional $N=2$ supergravity theories coupled to vector multiplets (MESGT) were constructed in \cite{Gunaydin:1983rk,Gunaydin:1983bi,Gunaydin:1986fg} and their gaugings were studied in \cite{Gunaydin:1984ak,Gunaydin:1984nt,Gunaydin:1984pf,Gunaydin:1999zx,Gunaydin:2000xk,Gunaydin:2000ph}.
 Among these MESGTs four are very special in the sense that they are unified theories with symmetric scalar manifolds $G/H$ such that $G$ is a symmetry of the Lagrangian.
 They were called magical supergravity theories since their symmetry groups in five , four and three dimensions coincide with the symmetry groups of the famous Magic Square of Freudenthal, Rosenfeld and Tits \cite{Gunaydin:1983rk}.
 Later it was shown that there exist three infinite families of unified MESGTs and two isolated ones \cite{Gunaydin:2003yx}.
 Three of the magical supergravities belong to the three infinite families.
 The scalar manifolds of unified MESGTs outside the magical ones are not homogeneous.
 One infinite family of unified MESGTs can be gauged to obtain an infinite family of unified Yang-Mills Einstein supergravity theories in $d=5$ with the gauge group $SU(N,1)$ \cite{Gunaydin:2003yx}.

 In this paper we study some of the implications of the existence of an interacting $6d$, non-metric $(4,0)$ supergravity theory.
 We show that the $(4,0)$ supergravity can be truncated consistently to non-metric $(1,0)$ supergravity coupled to 14, 8 and 5 self-dual tensor multiplets such that the resulting non-metric tensor-Einstein supergravity theories are unified theories in the sense that all the tensor fields including the gravitensor transform irreducibly under a simple global symmetry group.
 This in turn implies that all the three infinite families of unified $5d$ MESGTs as well as the two sporadic ones must also admit uplifts to non-metric unified (1,0) tensor-Einstein supergravity theories in $d=6$.
-We also argue that the infinite family of unified Yang-Mills Einstein supergravity theories must admit uplifts to an infinite family of unified tensor Einstein supergravity theories with non-Abelian interactions in $d=6$.
-We conclude with a discussion of possible extensions of the non-metric supergravity theories to higher dimensions.
+We conclude with some speculations about the possible extensions of the non-metric supergravity theories to higher dimensions with exotic spacetime signatures and the role of generalized superconformal algebras of these spacetimes.